-Programming strength training | Strength training is about developing different strength abilities with resistance (e.g. body weight, various devices or materials).
-The various strength abilities include maximum strength, strength endurance, speed strength and reactive strength.
-Different methods of strength training are used, depending on which of the aforementioned strength abilities are to be primarily trained.
-The strength training methods therefore include muscle building training, strength endurance training, intramuscular coordination training as well as speed strength and reactive strength training (Hottenrott & Neumann, 2016).
-In the following, I will first introduce you to the load norms, which are quite important for training planning.
-Then we explicitly look at the methods that are important when planning strength training and then link them in detail to the load norms. 🙂
+Programming strength training | Strength training is about developing different strength abilities with resistance (e.g., body weight, various devices or materials).
+The various abilities include maximum strength, endurance, speed, and reactive strength.
+Different strength training methods are used, depending on which of the aforementioned strength abilities are to be primarily trained.
+Therefore, The strength training methods include muscle-building, strength endurance, intramuscular coordination, speed, and reactive strength training (Hottenrott & Neumann, 2016).
+In the following, I will introduce you to the load norms, which are important for training planning.
+Then, we explicitly look at the important methods when planning strength training and then link them in detail to the load norms. 🙂

 Programming strength training – How to?

 When programming strength training, it makes sense to look at the characteristics of the load.
-These stress characteristics are essential control variables that are used to design the training in a target-oriented manner.
+These stress characteristics are essential control variables used to design the training in a target-oriented manner.
 The stress norms include (Hottenrott & Neumann, 2016):

 Intensity